Dominion 6.9 in Osaka-jo Hall (2018): Storylines

 At The New Beginning in Osaka, Rey Mysterio Jr. made his NJPW debut via a pre-taped message challenging Jyushin Thunder Liger to a match at Strong Style Evolved.
 However, Mysterio developed an injury and was forced to withdraw from the match, being replaced by Will Ospreay.
 Mysterio would make an appearance at the show, promising he would face Liger on a later date, and setting up feuds with Ospreay and Marty Scurll.
 On May 8 it was announced via NJPW's website that Mysterio would be competing at Dominion.
 After a match in the Best of the Super Juniors' final night, Scurll attacked Hiroshi Tanahashi with Liger making the save and setting up a six-man tag team match between Tanahashi, Liger and Mysterio and the Bullet Club team of Cody, Hangman Page and Scurll.

 At The New Beginning in Sapporo, Jay White defeated Kenny Omega to win the IWGP United States Championship.
 David Finlay then unsuccessfully challenged for the title at Road to Wrestling Dontaku.
 At Wrestling Dontaku's second night, after a match between Chaos and Taguchi Japan, White tried to attack Juice Robinson and called him out on his failures to beat Naito, Omega, and Goto in title matches over the past two years.
 A tag team match for Dominion between the teams of White and Yoshi-Hashi and Robinson and Finlay was made official on June 5.

 At the Best of the Super Juniors' final night, in a six-man tag team match, the Chaos team of Tomohiro Ishii, Toru Yano and Yoshi-Hashi defeated the Suzuki-gun team of Minoru Suzuki, Takashi Iizuka and Taka Michinoku.
 After the match, a confrontation began between Ishii and Suzuki.
 NJPW then announced, on June 5, a tag team match for Dominion with the team of Ishii and Yano facing the team of Suzuki and Zack Sabre Jr.

 Reception

-Dominion 6.9 was met with widespread acclaim from fans and critics.
+Dominion 6.9 was met with widespread acclaim from fans and critics, with the most praise being directed towards the main event.
 Larry Csonka of 411mania.com stated that the show "flew by, there was nothing bad or even approaching average, and the main event delivered one of the best matches of 2018, with the crowning of Omega as champion as Okada finally falls and loses the title.
 This is a must see show."

-The main event is widely considered by many to be the greatest professional wrestling match of all-time.
-Wrestling Observer Newsletter journalist Dave Meltzer gave the match 7 stars out of 5, the highest rating he's ever given.
+Wrestling Observer Newsletter journalist Dave Meltzer gave the Okada-Omega main event 7 stars, the highest rating he has ever given.
 The match finished first in the 2018 Voices of Wrestling Match of the Year poll.
+Since its initial airing, the match has gone on the be considered among the best professional wrestling matches of all time.